-If the responder is not in GSS\API\Done state when it receives the above packet, it MUST tear down the corresponding main mode if it can match the packet to an existing main mode, or silently discard it otherwise.
+If the responder is not in GSS_API_Done state when it receives the above packet, it MUST tear down the corresponding main mode if it can match the packet to an existing main mode, or silently discard it otherwise.

-• If the "Impersonation Active EM" flag on the MM SA is true, then the responder MUST set the ImpersonationHandle to a locally unique value that represents the incoming user.
+- If the "Impersonation Active EM" flag on the MM SA is true, then the responder MUST set the ImpersonationHandle to a locally unique value that represents the incoming user. - If the initiator won the Key Dictation Weight negotiation (that is, KeyDictationLocalWinner is set), then the responder MUST consume the KeyDict(in) and KeyDict(out) payloads and use the Quick Mode keys supplied by the initiator.